 The above Taste of Portugal food graphic illustrates the major food items you should look for in Portugal.

 Be sure to buy a few TSA-sized bottles of Piri-piri sauce.
 We love Quinta d’Avo’s Piripiri Com Alho (Garlic piri-piri sauce), which is great on eggs, avocados, sammies, and soft cheeses.
 (There is also a spicier version that people who are really into hot sauce love.)
-Also be sure look for local orange-infused olive oil, sardines, port-wine infused chocolate, ginjinha (a bright red Portuguese liquor made by infusing ginja berries in alcohol), local sea salt, healsi brand silica water, dried fig pâté (sort of like a chocolate truffle but made of fig paste), and fresh loquats (available in the summer).
+Also be sure look for local orange-infused olive oil, sardines, sea salt from Algarve, port-wine infused chocolate, ginjinha (a bright red Portuguese liquor made by infusing ginja berries in alcohol), local sea salt, healsi brand silica water, dried fig pâté (sort of like a chocolate truffle but made of fig paste), and fresh loquats (available in the summer).

 As far as non-edible souvenirs go, Portugal is a great place to buy leather goods and cork products.
 Local artisans sell everything from cork notebooks to cork purses.
 Also be on the lookout for Jacaranda-scented soap, lotion, and other body products.
 (Benamor makes a lovely Jacaranda-scented hand cream that you can find at A Vida Portuguesa.)